 - Pain relief from backaches, headaches, etc.

-There is all kind of creative ways to eat dandelion flowers.
-A simple google search reveals everything from dandelion flower cookies to dandelion blossom jelly.
+There are all kinds of creative ways to eat dandelion flowers.
+A simple Google search reveals everything from dandelion flower cookies to dandelion blossom jelly.
 You can also dry them and steep them in water for a refreshing (and healthy) tea.

 Dandelions aren’t for everyone.
-Those who have allergic reactions to ragweed and related plants such as daisies, marigolds and chrysanthemums are more likey to be allergic to dandelions, as well.
+Those who have allergic reactions to ragweed and related plants such as daisies, marigolds, and chrysanthemums are more likely to be allergic to dandelions, as well.

 Benefits of Dandelions in Your Yard

-Yes, the health benefits of dandelion are numerous, but they are also great for your yard.
+Yes, the health benefits of dandelions are numerous, but they are also great for your yard.
 According to garden expert Mary Nielsen of Buchanan’s Native Plants in Houston, dandelions are super beneficial.

 Dandelions have been around since ancient times.
-It grows all over the world and has for thousands of years and was used by the Chinese, Romans, and Greeks for medicinal purposes.
+They grow all over the world (and have for thousands of years) and were used by the Chinese, Romans, and Greeks for medicinal purposes.
 It is believed that the dandelion was first brought to the U.S. by the Pilgrims on the Mayflower.
 It wasn’t by accident, but because of its medicinal purposes.